 AGM batteries require less maintenance than traditional lead-acid batteries.
 Unfortunately, AGM batteries can be significantly more expensive without offering much additional capacity.

-The deep-cycle lithium iron phosphate (LiFeO4) batteries used in golf carts should not be confused with the lithium batteries found in small electronics.
+Golf carts use deep-cycle lithium iron phosphate (LiFeO4) batteries.
+Don’t confuse these with the lithium batteries found in small electronics.
 LiFeO4 batteries are safer and one of the most stable forms of Li-ion batteries.
 They are optimized to provide a steady current output.

 Best Batteries for Your Golf Cart: Lithium-Ion

 Lithium batteries offer many advantages over lead-acid and AGM batteries, such as an extended lifespan, significant weight reduction, increased efficiency, and an overall reduction in cost.